rotocki/rotocki.github.io/content/blog/first-steps-with-pelican-to-set-up-this-github-page.rst

     }

-After introducing this change, I was able to push the output to `master` branch and now you can read this article.
+After introducing this change, I was able to push the output to `master` branch but the page would still show `README.md` instead of the expected pages.
+I've done some reading...

+# `Github Pages are not published after following the documentation`_
+# `Yes You Can Use GitHub Pages with Python Sphinx`_ - section *Add a .nojekyll file in the /docs directory*
+# `Bypassing Jekyll on GitHub Pages`_

+... and understood that there might be a problem with the fact that GitHub assumes the pages were generated using Ruby/Jekyll and we need to inform the server that we're running something different.
+I added `.nojekyll` file in the main folder of the project, committed the changes, pushed them to remote repository and now you can read this article.
 Cheers!